matthewpriebe-sccompanies/symmetrical-sniffle/docs/index.md

-# Welcome to MuDoc Page
+# Welcome to the Docs

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).